tbuehler/CFSP/README.md

-This archive contains a Matlab implementation of the CFSP algorithm for community detection as described in the paper
+This archive contains a Matlab implementation of the CFSP algorithm for the constrained normalized cut and densest subgraph problems as described in the paper

-T. Buehler, S. S. Rangapuram, S. Setzer and M. Hein Constrained fractional set programs and their application in local clustering and community detection
-ICML 2013, pages 624-632
+    T. Buehler, S. S. Rangapuram, S. Setzer and M. Hein Constrained fractional set programs and their application in local clustering and community detection ICML 2013, pages 624-632
     (Extended version available at http://arxiv.org/abs/1306.3409)

-Current version: V1.0

-## Installation

-The implementation uses a mex-file to solve the inner problem of the RatioDCA.
-Compile by typing 'make' in the matlab command line.
+The implementation uses mex-files to solve the inner problem of the RatioDCA.
+Compile them by typing 'make' in the matlab command line.

 ## Documentation

-For more information, type 'help functionname' in the Matlab command line.

-### Community detection via constrained maximum density:
+### Constrained densest subgraph

+Performs community detection on a graph/network by treating the task as a constrained local (generalized) maximum density subgraph problem with a subset constraint as well as upper and lower bounds on the cardinality.

 #### Usage:

-    [dc_best, maxdens_best, gam_best, dc_all,maxdens_all,gam_all] ...
+    [dc_best, maxdens_best, gam_best, dc_all, maxdens_all, gam_all] = community_detection(...
-        = community_detection(W, k1,k2,gdeg,seed,numRuns,dist_max)
+                                         W, k1, k2, seed, gdeg, numRuns, dist_max, verbosity)

 #### Input:

     W               The weight matrix.
-    k1        Lower bound
-    k2        Upper bound
-    seed      Index of seed set
+    k1              Lower bound on size of solution. k2              Upper bound on size of solution. seed            Index of seed set.

-#### Optional Input:

-    gdeg      Generalized degrees.
+    gdeg            Generalized degrees (vertex weights) used in denominator of the density.
 Default is all ones vector. numRuns         Number of runs.
 Default is 10. dist_max        Maximum distance from the seed vertices.
-Default is 2.
+Default is 2. verbosity       How much information is displayed [0-3].
+Default is 1.

 #### Output:

-    dc_best       Indicator vector of the community with largest density maxdens_best  The corresponding density
+    dc_best         Indicator vector of the community with largest density. maxdens_best    The corresponding density.
-    gam_best      The gamma value used in the optimization dc_all        Cell array of indicator vector for each initialization maxdens_all   The densities of the corresponding communities gam_all       The corresponding gamma values
+    gam_best        The gamma value used in the optimization. dc_all          Cell array of indicator vector for each value of gamma. maxdens_all     The densities of the corresponding communities. gam_all         The corresponding gamma values.

-### Constrained Ncut, direct integration of seed subset, volume constraint via penalty term:
+### Constrained normalized cut

+Solves the constrained normalized cut problem with a subset constraint and an upper bound on the (generalized) volume.
+Internally, the subset constraint is directly incorporated into the objective (leading to a problem of lower dimension) and the volume constraint is incorporated as a penalty term.

 #### Usage:

-    [clusters, ncut, feasible, lambda] = ratiodca_cnstr_ncut_direct(W,k,hdeg,start,subset,gamma)
+    [clusters, ncut, feasible, lambda, solutions] = constrained_ncut(W, k, h, subset, nRuns, verbosity)

 #### Input:
     W               Weight matrix (full graph).
-    k                 Upper bound
-    hdeg              Generalized degrees used in constraint.
+    k               Upper bound on the (generalized) volume. h               Generalized degrees (vertex weights) used in constraint. subset          Indices of seed subset.
-    start             Start vector
-    subset            Indices of seed subset
-    gamma             Penalty parameter for volume constraint.
+    nRuns           Number of runs with random initializations.
+Default is 10. verbosity       How much information is displayed [0-3].
+Default is 1.

 #### Output:

     clusters        Thresholded vector f yielding the best objective. ncut            Ncut value of resulting clustering.
     feasible        True if all constraints are fulfilled. lambda          Corresponding objective.

-### Constrained Ncut, seed constraint and volume constraint via penalty term
+    solutions       Obtained clusters for all starting points.

+### Soft-constrained normalized cut

+Solves the constrained normalized cut problem with a subset constraint and an upper bound on the (generalized) volume.
+Both constraints are treated as soft constraints controlled by corresponding parameters gamma_sub and gamma_vol.
+The optimization problem is solved for all given values of gamma_sub and gamma_vol.

 #### Usage:

-    [clusters, ncut, feasible, lambda]= ratiodca_cnstr_ncut_penalty(W,k,hdeg,start,subset,gamma1,gamma2)
+    [cluster_grid, ncut_grid, vol_grid, subs_grid] = soft_constrained_ncut(...
+                  W, k, h, subset, gammas_subs, gammas_vol, numRuns, verbosity)

 #### Input:

     W               Weight matrix (full graph).
-    k                 Upper bound
-    hdeg              Generalized degrees used in constraint.
-    start             Start vector
-    subset            Indices of seed subset
+    k               Upper bound on the (generalized) volume. h               Generalized degres (vertex weights) used in constraint. subset          Indices of seed subset.
-    gamma1             Penalty parameter for seed constraint.
-    gamma2             Penalty parameter for volume constraint.
+    gammas_subs     Array of penalty parameters for subset constraint. gammas_vol      Array of penalty parameters for volume constraint. numRuns         Number of runs.
+Default is 10. verbosity       How much information is displayed [0-3].
+Default is 1.

 #### Output:

-    clusters          Thresholded vector f yielding the best objective. ncut              Ncut value of resulting clustering.
-    feasible          True if all constraints are fulfilled. lambda            Corresponding objective.
+    cluster_grid    Grid containing clusterings for all values of gammas_subs and gammas_vol.
+    ncut_grid       Corresponding ncut values.
+    vol_grid        Corresponding volumes.
+    subs_grid       Corresponding sizes of intersections with subsets.

 ## License